Aegean Seagull Virtual Airline System

-As mentioned above, we will connect to VATSIM network and having contacted the vACCs engaged in our two routes, we expect ATC coverage up to a satisfactorily level.
+As mentioned above, we will connect to VATSIM network and we expect ATC coverage up to a satisfactorily level along our route.
+No need to worry about departure and destination ATC.
+IT IS FULLY GUARANTEED!!
 For the record, you are supposed to have at least a fair knowledge of on-line flying otherwise you better leave it for next year when you will be more experienced :-).

-We will meet at the apron of Athens Eleftherios Venizelos (LGAV) at 16:00 UTC (Zulu), which is 18:00 Local Greece Time.
-The whole procedure (clearance delivery) will start at 16:10 UTC (Zulu) and the first departure slot (take off) will be 16:20 UTC (Zulu).
+We will meet at the apron of Athens Eleftherios Venizelos (LGAV) at 15:00 UTC (Zulu), which is 17:00 Local Greece Time.
+The whole procedure (clearance delivery) will start at 17:10 UTC (Zulu).

 PLEASE set your reality preferences to “IGNORE CRASH” while on the ground.
 No reason why we should lose time by unpredictable aircraft (pilots ?) behaviour in LGAV's or EFRO’s Apron.